Fact Sheet

 1. Do all Maryland public schools have school health services?

-Local jurisdictions in Maryland meet the mandate in a variety of ways.
+Local jurisdictions in Maryland meet the mandate in various ways.
 Some have a registered nurse in every school; others employ licensed practical nurses or registered nurses in each school.
 In some schools, trained unlicensed health staff are in each school working under the supervision of a registered nurse who may be responsible for one to three schools.
 Either local education agencies or local health departments manage school health services programs.
-School nurses work with students, family, health care providers and school staff to support student success.
+School nurses work with students, families, healthcare providers, and school staff to support student success.

 2. What do school nurses do?

 School nurses support student success.
 They are an integral part of school multi-disciplinary teams, bridging the gap between health and wellness and learning.
-School nurses identify student health-related concerns and makes accommodations and/or interventions to supports learning.
+School nurses identify student health-related concerns and make accommodations and/or interventions to support learning.
 They also focus on early detection and correction of health problems.
 School nurses promote and protect the optimal health of students.
-They work with families and students to develop individualized health care plans for students with special health needs.
+They work with families and students to develop individualized healthcare plans for students with special health needs.
 They provide health counseling to students and their families, as well as school staff.
 They identify and report school environmental concerns.
 They determine which nursing services can be delegated, and provide supervision for the one to whom he or she delegates.

 3. What immunizations are required for entry into school?